Click a question to view answers from PDS

 Children under the age of three are usually more comfortable in their parent’s lap than in the dental chair.
-Dr. Stephanie and Dr. Katie encourage parents to place the child in their lap to offer comfort during their first few visits.
+Dr. Stephanie, Dr. Katie, and Dr. Taryn encourage parents to place the child in their lap to offer comfort during their first few visits.
 We will perform a “knee-to-knee” exam, where the teeth and gums are examined to evaluate growth and development.
 During the cleaning, a topical fluoride will be applied and any dietary or hygiene recommendations will be made.
 Older children will be encouraged to sit in the dental chair and their first visit will involve a full exam, cleaning, X-rays (as needed) and a fluoride treatment.

 Primary teeth, often called “baby teeth,” are important for a child’s growth and development.
 Not only do they help children speak clearly and chew naturally, but they also aid in forming a path that permanent teeth can follow when they are ready to erupt.
 These teeth should be maintained until they are ready to wiggle out as they help the formation of the upper and lower jaw.
 When primary teeth are affected by the bacteria that causes tooth decay, it can affect the child’s overall health.
 If these teeth are removed prematurely without proper space maintenance, children may experience difficulty speaking and eating—and permanent teeth can become delayed in their eruption.
 Permanent teeth may not have enough space to erupt, leading to problems with permanent dentition, jaw alignment and development.